GavWaite/Travel-Simulator/README.md

 # README

-This repo contains my implementation of a minibus travel simulator produced for the CSLP (Computer Science Large Practical) course in the third year of my undergraduate degree.
+This repo contains my implementation of a minibus travel simulator produced for the CSLP (Computer Science Large Practical) course in the third year of my undergraduate degree (December 2015).
+I received the top grade of A1 for this course.
 I have uploaded the project as submitted but have done some work (as of Jan 2020) to ensure it still works correctly and tidied it up.

 # Original README below